ausmeyer/hiv_structural_determinants/_figures/capsid-correlations.md

 layout: figure
 order: 1
 label: Figure 1
-title: "Correlation maps of capsid."
+title: "Correlation maps of the capsid protein."
 description: "The distance-rsa model predication versus empricial dN/dS correlation plotted onto the capsid structure.
-Red colors represent highly negative correlations--sites closer to those sites are are evolving more rapidly.
-Blue colors represent highly positive correlations--sites farther from those sites are evolving more rapidly.
+Red colors represent relatively low correlations--sites closer to those sites are are evolving more rapidly.
+Blue colors represent relatively high correlations--sites farther from those sites are evolving more rapidly.
 The correlations control for RSA.
-The volume containing the capsid colored cartoon is the surface plot of the entire hexameric functional capsid complex.
+The volume containing the capsid protein colored cartoon is the surface plot of the entire hexameric functional capsid protein complex.
 In A, we show a front view of the correlation map.
 In B, we show the side view of the correlations map."
 image: "data/capsid/capsid_structure/predictors/3H47.png"
 ---
 <img src="{{ site.baseurl }}/data/capsid/capsid_structure/predictors/3H47.png">